eigen-space/utils/README.md

 # Why do we have that dev dependencies?

-* `@eigenspace/codestyle` - includes tslint rules, config for typescript.
+* `@eigenspace/codestyle` - includes lint rules, config for typescript.
 * `@eigenspace/helper-scripts` - common scripts for dev. environment.
 * `@types/*` - contains type definitions for specific library.
 * `jest` - testing framework to write unit specs (including snapshots).
 * `ts-jest` - it lets you use Jest to test projects written in TypeScript.
 * `ts-loader` - it is used to load typescript code with webpack.
-* `tslint` - it checks TypeScript code for readability, maintainability, and functionality errors.
+* `eslint` - it checks code for readability, maintainability, and functionality errors.
 * `typescript` - is a superset of JavaScript that have static type-checking and ECMAScript features.
 See `webpack.config.js`.
 * `webpack` - it create app bundle for dev mode and production.